Dish Network: Acquisitions and expansion

-Dish Network also plans on offering high-speed internet.
-The company plans a hybrid satellite/terrestrial mobile broadband service.
-In 2011, it petitioned the FCC to combine the S-Band spectrum it acquired from DBSD and Terrestar, and combine this spectrum with LTE.
+In January 2013, DISH bid $5 billion for Clearwire to add wireless internet and mobile video services.
+In April 2013, it made a $25 billion bid for Sprint Corporation.
+In 2011, Dish petitioned the Federal Communications Commission to combine the S-Band spectrum it acquired from DBSD and Terrestar, and combine this spectrum with LTE.
 Unlike LightSquared, Dish's spectrum has minimal risk of disrupting Global Positioning Systems.